 Source: British Dental Health Foundation - Fluoride

-The use of fluoride in toothpastes is controlled by European laws for cosmetic products which set the maximum level that can be used.
+The use of fluoride in toothpastes is controlled by UK laws for cosmetic products which set the maximum level that can be used.
 Also, manufacturers of toothpaste have to label the following information on the pack of any fluoride-containing toothpaste for use by children: